Tenor Saw: Influence

 A short excerpt from "Ring the Alarm" ("Watch the soundman a-tremble, watch the soundman afraid...") is used in the opening credits of Mark Ronson's 2021 six-episode docuseries Watch the Sound with Mark Ronson, about the use of various types of technology in modern pop music.

 Sublime's cover of the Bob Marley and Wailers song "Jailhouse", is essentially a medley, heavily borrowing from the song "Roll Call".

+Sublime's song "Caress Me Down" uses the Sleng Teng riddim - which Tenor Saw helped to popularize with his song "Pumpkin Belly".